CANBUS-9740/Offseason-2024/README.md

 - NEO 1.1 Encoder, Relative, Magnetic, CPR: 42
 - Through-Bore Encoder, Absolute, Magnetic, RoboRIO DIO: 0
 - Motor to Shaft Gear Ratio: $20 : 1$

+## Phases

+### Phase 1 - Base

+In this phase we will be implementing the base of all subsystems, as well as minimal teleop capability.
+The intention for this is mostly to test the base code and make sure we understand the basic mechanics and behaviour of both the systems and their sensors.

+For each system, create a subsystem class, implement basic access to sensors and control over the motors.
+After which create a command for use with an Xbox controller to test the system.
+See following details for specifics.

+#### Drive

+Implement subsystem.
+Include definitions for the motor controllers and pigeon.
+For the pigeon use Phoenix V6.

+Create methods for basic PercentVBus tank-drive control as well as method for accessing sensor information (for both encoders and pigeon).
+Add dashboard displays of each sensor in `periodic`.

+Create a command to control the system with an `XboxController`.
+Use axes and not buttons.

+For the code to be finished:
+- make sure you have
+  - a way to rotate the motors based on PercentVBus
+  - a way to stop the motor rotation
+  - a way to access position/velocity of each side of the drive
+  - a way to access yaw information
+  - prints of all sensor information to the dashboard
+- run the drive command and test the system motion
+  - make sure it moves as expected (direction for forward/backward motion, rotation)
+  - check sensor values to make sure encoders show correct position and velocity information
+    - place the robot on the ground, compare encoder measurement of movement to measurements done by a tape measure
+    - for velocity, keep the robot at a steady speed while moving it along a known distance; measure the time it took and compare this with encoder velocity measurement
+  - check pigeon to make sure it displays expected YAW information when rotating
+- consider the following
+  - you should probably reset both the pigeon yaw and encoder positions in the constructor.
+  - the pigeon Yaw is usually tracking rotating in an opposite direction then expected.
+Detail in a comment in your code on how the pigeon values change with rotation of the robot
+  - consider how to handle clamping the pigeon Yaw between 0 and 360, as it is not limited to this range.

+#### Intake

+Implement the subsystem.
+Include definitions for the motor controller and limit switch.

+Create methods for basic PercentVBus rotation of the motor, as well as a method for accessing the limit switch state.
+Add dashboard display of the limit switch state.

+Create a command to rotate the intake motor based on the `XboxController`.
+Use axes and not buttons.

+For the code to be finished:
+- make sure you have
+  - a way to rotate the motor based on PercentVBus
+  - a way to stop the motor rotation
+  - a way to access limit switch information
+  - prints of all sensor information to the dashboard
+- run the command and test system motion
+  - make sure it moves as expected in both speed and direction
+- test the limit switch detection
+  - test the limit switch to make sure it works (use shuffleboard to view its state)
+  - push in a note and see when the limit switch detects the note
+  - pull the note out and see when the limit switch no longer detects the note

+#### Shooter

+Implement the subsystem.
+Include definitions for the motor controller and encoder sensors.

+Create methods for basic PercentVBus rotation of the motors, as well as methods for accessing the velocity measured by each encoder.
+Add dashboard display of these values.

+Create a command to rotate the motors based on the `XboxController`.
+Use axes and not buttons.

+For the code to be finished:
+- make sure you have
+  - a way to rotate the motors based on PercentVBus
+  - a way to stop the motor rotation
+  - a way to access velocity of each motor (methods)
+  - prints of all sensor information to the dashboard
+- run the command and test system motion
+  - make sure the motors all rotate outwards from the system at differing speeds depending on the `XboxController` state.
+- test sensor values
+  - make sure all the encoders show expected velocity measurements
+  - values should be rather similar
+  - test for different speeds
+  - velocities for the different motors should be similar to each other try inserting a note and rotate the motors to shoot it
+  - note the affect the note has on the speed of the motors
+  - try different speeds and see how far you can shoot the note
+    - list in a comment in you code the maximum distance and minimum distance you managed to acheive